 The Dutch, Max Havelaar, and Fair Trade coffee

-In recognition of this novel’s influence on Dutch society and identifying the role their country has played in coffee history, the name Max Havelaar has been adopted by the fair trade movement as a symbol of their goal.
+In recognition of this novel’s influence on Dutch society and identifying their country’s role in coffee history, the name Max Havelaar has been adopted by the fair trade movement as a symbol of their goal.
 In the 1980s, when the price of coffee had plummeted, a group of Dutch ecclesiastical and social organizations came together in 1988 to establish the Max Havelaar Foundation to promote trade and production of coffee products—certified as fair trade.

 Fairtrade can be seen as a vast pilot project, testing how the entire supply chain can find ways to manage price fluctuations more effectively.
 The FAIRTRADE sticker (as part of the fair trade movement in general) arose out of the economic and human crisis of the 1985 coffee price crash- Carol Robertson.